BirenderPanwar/EVA4_Phase1/session15/assignment_A/README.md

 * zip plugin for google chrome is useful to download all the images in one shot from internet
 * As images are of different shapes and resolution. so utility function is created to filter very high or low resolution images and resizing the images to 192X192 dimension.
 * Why 192?
-** size shall be multiple of 32 in order to work with nyu depth prediction model.
+  * size shall be multiple of 32 in order to work with nyu depth prediction model.
-** too high resolution images required more computation and RAM, so 192 is choosen so that we don't suffer with prediction efficieny and also RAM/computational requirement under control. there is always a trade off between higher efficieny or resource requirement.
+  * too high resolution images required more computation and RAM, so 192 is choosen so as to not suffer suffer with prediction efficieny and also RAM/computational requirement remains under control.
+  * there is always a trade off between higher efficieny or resource requirement.
-** file names are maintained as img_xxx.jpg (examples: img_001.jpg to img_100.jpg)
+* bg file names are maintained as img_xxx.jpg (examples: img_001.jpg to img_100.jpg)

 ## How foreground images and its equivalent mask are created?